cgtuebingen/jannik-hofmann-master-thesis/README.md

 The client contains a custom UE4 C++ plugin for WebSocket interactions, Unreal Engine blueprints to interpret responses, cache data and spawn objects, and the Unreal Engine 4 game environment that renders these visualizations in an interactive world, to be freely explored by the user.
 Among other advantages, this allows for a separation between a server interacting with the neural network and an Unreal Engine 4 client that renders the visualization for the user to explore freely.

+This project is published under the GNU GPLv3 license.

 # Jannik Hofmann master thesis

 NeuralVisUAL was developed by Jannik Hofmann as part of his master thesis for the university of Tübingen (Eberhard-Karls-Universität Tübingen).